The Indicative Mood-the Passive Voice

 Note that whether or not to include by depends on the context and the speaker’s intent.

-Including by can make the sentence more specific and emphasize the doer of the action, while omitting by can make the sentence more general and shift the focus to the object of the action.
+Including by can make the sentence more specific and emphasise the doer of the action, while omitting by can make the sentence more general and shift the focus to the object of the action.

 In English, the word with can also be used in passive voice constructions to describe the tool, instrument, or means by which the action is performed.